How to Fly a Drone Legally in a National Park in Thailand – Step by Step

 The offices of national parks can usually be found easily on Google Maps by entering the park’s name.
 Alternatively, you can ask locals or look for signs on-site – they’ll surely point you in the right direction.
 If you want to prepare beforehand, you can also use one of the usual search engines to find information.

 TIP: This is where artificial intelligence comes in handy!
-A simple query to the Edge Copilot provided me with a precise answer – including correcting my typo.
+A simple query to ChatGPT or Gemini provides a precise answer.
 It’s a real asset that can help you plan your drone flights more efficiently.

 Getting a Permit Online